RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/YourIdea.md

 #### Learning Activities

-1) thinking of potential useful class
+1) thinking of a potential useful class
 2) writing and running Java code
 3) explaining Java code to other people